You are here: HomeAbout UsOur StoryOur History › Generals

 General Brian Peddle was commissioned as a Salvation Army officer in 1977.
 He has served in partnership with his wife, Commissioner Rosalie Peddle, since they were married in 1978.
 In addition to serving in corps, divisional and training colleges, his international appointments include divisional commander in New Zealand, Fiji and Tonga Territory, chief secretary of the United Kingdom with the Republic of Ireland Territory and territorial commander of Canada and Bermuda.
 At International Headquarters, he served as international secretary for the Americas and Caribbean Zone and became Chief of the Staff.

-As General, Brian is committed to furthering The Salvation Army’s responsibility to preach the message of Jesus, encourage Christians and serve those in need.
+As General, Brian was committed to furthering The Salvation Army’s responsibility to preach the message of Jesus, encourage Christians and serve those in need.

 Read more about The Salvation Army international leaders